-Lake Pyramid offers a variety of recreational opportunities for visitors year round, including kayaking, canoeing, paddle boarding, fishing, swimming, jet and water skiing.
-This good-size, rustic lake is located in the rugged foothills above Santa Clarita Valley, in the Angeles National Forest, about 60-miles northwest of Los Angeles.
+Lake Pyramid offers a variety of recreational opportunities for visitors year round, including kayaking, canoeing, paddleboarding, fishing, swimming, jet skiing, and water skiing.
+This good-size, rustic lake is located in the rugged foothills above Santa Clarita Valley, in the Angeles National Forest, about 60 miles northwest of Los Angeles.
 Novice paddlers may only want to paddle the first four coves on the eastern side of the lake, especially if the winds have begun to blow by the time you reach the Tin Cup picnic area.

 Another advantage of paddling early is you can often catch a glimpse of deer grazing in Priest and Glory Hole Coves.
 Also, you’ll paddle on flat water before the boat traffic and strong gusty winds begin.